Volador Jr.: Ring of Honor (2017–2019, 2025)

+Major League Wrestling (2025)

+Volador Jr. made his debut for Major League Wrestling (MLW) at Fightland on September 13, 2025, defeating Titán in the first round of the Opera Cup tournament during a taping for Fury Road.
+After defeating Star Jr. in the quarter-finals and Satoshi Kojima in the semi-finals, he lost to Místico in the finals on November 20 at MLW x Don Gato Tequila: Lucha de los Muertos.

-All Elite Wrestling (2024)
+All Elite Wrestling (2024–present)

-In January 2024, it was announced the CMLL stars, Volador Jr., Máscara Dorada 2.0, Hechicero and Místico would represent their home promotion, in American partner promotion All Elite Wrestling (AEW).
+In January 2024, it was announced the CMLL stars, Volador Jr., Máscara Dorada, Hechicero and Místico would represent their home promotion, in American partner promotion All Elite Wrestling (AEW).
 The four men made their debut on the January 31 edition of AEW Dynamite, appearing ringside during Jon Moxley's singles match against Jeff Hardy.
 After being taunted by Moxley during the match, the four men attacked him after his victory, before being chased off by members of the AEW roster.
 The four men made their AEW in-ring debut during the February 2 edition of AEW Rampage, defeating Christopher Daniels, Matt Sydal, Angelo Parker and Matt Menard, in an 8-man tag-team match.
+On June 18, 2025 at Grand Slam Mexico, Volador Jr. teamed with members of the Don Callis Family in a 14-man tag team match, but were defeated.
+On March 30, 2026, Volador Jr. joined the Don Callis Family.

 Personal life

-Ibarra is a part of an extended family of wrestlers, including his father Ramón Ibarra Banda who currently wrestles as Super Parka and previous wrestled as Volador, which is where Ibarra's ring name of Volador Jr. comes from.
-Volador Jr.'s uncles wrestle as Johnny Ibarra and El Desalmado, and he is the cousin of lucha libre legend L.A.
+Ibarra is a part of an extended family of wrestlers, including his father Ramón Ibarra Banda, who wrestled as Super Parka and previously as Volador; this is the inspiration for Volador Jr., Ibarra's ring name.
+His uncles wrestle as Johnny Ibarra and El Desalmado, and he is the cousin of lucha libre legend L.A.
 Park and wrestler El Hijo de Cien Caras.
 He is also the great cousin of L.A.
-Park's son who wrestles as El Hijo de L.A.
+Park's son, who wrestles as El Hijo de L.A.
 Park.
 Ibarra's nephew, a grandson of Ramón Ibarra Banda, began working for CMLL in 2014 under the ring name Flyer.

 In 2013, Ibarra married CMLL Edecanes ("ring girl") Bruni Sagnite.
 The couple have a son together, born in 2014.